Monk parakeet: New York State

 In 2012, a pair of monk parakeets attempted nesting in Watervliet, New York, about 150 mi north of New York City, near Albany, New York.
-Prior to egg-laying, one bird was captured and the nest eventually was removed due to concerns that the nest built adjacent to an electrical transformer created a fire hazard.

 They have also found a home in Brooklyn, and Queens, New York, notably in Green-Wood Cemetery, with some speculating they were accidentally released at John F. Kennedy Airport in the 1960s.
-Several stories exist on the parakeets' introduction to the city, though their arrival is agreed to have been in the 1960s, following importation from Argentina.
 They thrive in Brooklyn, Queens, and western Long Island due to their preference for nesting in utility poles; populations have not expanded to Manhattan because of the borough's underground wiring.

 Chicago

 The population in Chicago is estimated to be at 1,000 birds, with healthy colonies located in several of the city's parks.
 According to University of Chicago ornithologist Dr. Stephen Pruett-Jones, the population originated in the pet trade.
 The first documented parrot nest in Chicago dates to 1973.
 The species thrives despite harsh winters; attempts to remove them have been resisted by Hyde Park residents, including Mayor Harold Washington.
 The birds are generally welcomed in the city, especially by bird watchers, and were the subject of a 2012 ornithological study.